Please ensure Javascript is enabled for purposes of website accessibility

 Thesis process

 Every student completes a 15 credit thesis during their studies.
 The thesis process is divided into three parts, and all of the parts are worth 5 credits.
 You enroll to the proces only on Konto.
 When the process starts, a thesis supervisor is named for you.
-More specified instructions and the description of the thesis process you can read on MyNet.
+More specified instructions and the description of the thesis process you can read on Peppi.

 Appealing a thesis grade